EyesWithoutFace/Snake-Game-Python/README.md

 A simple snake game in python terminal

 ## Requirements
-User must have python3 and pygame installed.
+User must have python3 and pygame installed.If you don't have pygame you can install with pip.
-Install pygame with pip
+Install pygame
 `pip install pygame`

 ### Usage